Simple subquotients of relation modules: Relation Gelfand--Tsetlin modules

-In \cite{FRZ19}, the class of relation Gelfand-Tsetlin modules was introduced as an attempt for unifying several known constructions of Gelfand-Tsetlin modules with diagonalizable action of $\Gamma$ (see \cite{GG65}, \cite{LP79}, \cite{Maz98}, \cite{Maz03}).
-This section is devoted to describe the construction and main properties of relation Gelfand-Tsetlin modules.
+In \cite{FRZ19}, the class of relation Gelfand--Tsetlin modules was introduced as an attempt to unify several known constructions of Gelfand--Tsetlin modules with diagonalizable action of $\Gamma$ (see \cite{GG65, LP79, Maz98, Maz03}).
+This section is devoted to describing the construction and main properties of relation Gelfand--Tsetlin modules.